antoineco/aco-tomcat/README.md

  - `http_params`: optional Hash of additional parameters to put in the HTTP Connector where the key is the XML attribute name and the value, the attribute's value

 #####`ssl_connector`
 Whether to enable the [SSL-enabled HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#SSL_Support).
 Boolean value.
 Defaults to `false`.
-Further, the connector can be configured via a series of parameters (if not specified, will use Tomcat's defaults):
+The connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
  - `ssl_port`: SSL connector port.
 Defaults to `8443` (global) / `8444` (instance).
 The HTTP connector's `redirect port` will also be set to this value.
  - `ssl_protocol`: protocol to use
  - `ssl_use_threadpool`: whether to use the previously described Executor within the HTTPS connector (boolean)